AbdullahAlShaad/notes/kubernetes/kubernetes.md

 StatefulSet maintains sticky identity for each Pod and the Pods are not interchangeable.
 If an app requires Stable,unique network identifiers and/or persistent storage and/or ordered deployment/scaling and/or automated rolling updates, StatefulSet is used.

+### DaemonSet

+A DaemonSet ensures that all Nodes run a copy of Pod or all the zone run a copy of a Pod.
+DaemonSet automatically adds Pod to newly created Nodes.

+There are many programs that need to run on a system without intervention from the user.
+These programs are often referred to as background processes or ***Daemons***

+_Once the DaemonSet is created, selectors and labels can not be changed_

+Taints prohibit certain nodes from scheduling pods on them whereas tolerations allow(but not require) certain pods to scheduled on nodes with matching taints.

+We can perform rolling updates on DaemonSet.